awslabs/mlspace/frontend/docs/admin-guide/install.md

 ```
 8. Click the next button and then select the checkbox next to the name of the policy you created in step 4 above.
 9. After selecting the policy click next and enter a name for the role.
 You can name the role whatever you'd like.
 Optionally add a description and tags and then click "Create role"
-10. Once the role has been created record the role arn as you'll need to update `constants.ts` to use it.
+10. Once the role has been created record the role ARN as you'll need to update `constants.ts` to use it.

 #### API Gateway CloudWatch Role
 When `ENABLE_ACCESS_LOGGING` is set to `true` [API Gateway uses a single role account-wide](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-logging.html#set-up-access-logging-permissions) for interacting with CloudWatch.
 If you would like to provide that role to {{ $params.APPLICATION_NAME }} you can set the `APIGATEWAY_CLOUDWATCH_ROLE_ARN` property in `constants.ts` otherwise the role will be automatically created during deployment.
 In order to create the API Gateway CloudWatch role manually you can take the following steps: